vmware-archive/pivot_pws_tutorial_rails/README.md

 ## Troubleshooting

-One useful resource when you're troubleshooting a failed push is [the official Cloud Foundry docs][toubleshoot-app-deploy-health].
+One useful resource when you're troubleshooting a failed push is [the official Cloud Foundry docs][troubleshoot-app-deploy-health].

 ## How to file a support ticket